feralou/mdo/wp-content/plugins/wp-tweet-button/readme.txt

 7. Users can follow you and a recommended user after their tweet is sent.

 == Changelog ==

+= 2.0.3.3 =
+* Addresses issue where a single shortlinks is generated and saved for all posts on the main page.
+* Added option to clear shortlink cache per post/page.

+= 2.0.3 =
+* Transposh Translation Filter support.
+* Added option to remove styles in RSS feeds.
+* Improved compatibility with All in One SEO (thanks to monodistortion)

 = 2.0.2 =
 * Bugfix related to Auto-Tweeting and custom menus.